Cooking for Family and Friends, Monday Morning Cooking Club Style

 The girls and I have made it our mission to share the stories of our wonderful and diverse food-obsessed community, preserving recipes from past generations for our generation, and preserving recipes from our generation for the future.

 With our goal ’to produce a book that could sit beside any great chef’s cookbook in any bookstore’, we published ‘Monday Morning Cooking Club – the food, the stories, the sisterhood’ in April 2011 (2nd edition, March 2013).
-We have sold 16,000+ books in Australia and helped raise $400,000+ along the way for charity.
+As at November 2013, we have sold 16,000+ books in Australia and helped raise $400,000+ along the way for charity.
 The book is now available on Amazon.

 Our book is full of recipes and stories from Sydney’s Jewish community – heartwarming stories such as Raie’s below.